Greetings and welcome to the gear page.

-So it has to be bullet proof and light and small.
+The first major factor is it has to be bullet proof and light and small.
 It’s hard in my opinion to beat the sound to weight ratio.
 That is a constant battle.
 The stuff that sounds the best normally is a real box with physical properties.
 All this can add up in terms of weight especially when you add power supply’s and cabling and racks.

 So my philosophy is one where I set limits on what comes and what stays at home.
 So believe it or not this is a compact rig while remaining very versatile and powerful and not degrading the tone in any way.

-I have three levels of distortion here which allows me to go from subtle to extreme.
+So as i said I have three levels of distortion here which allows me to go from subtle to extreme.

-The first distortion/overdrive is the sparkle drive from voodoo labs.
+The first distortion/overdrive is the Sparkle Drive from Voodoo Labs.

 This pedal is unique in that it allows the clean un processed signal to be blended in with the overdriven sound.
 This gives a lot of clarity along with simulating a nice overdriven amp sound.
 I mostly use an amp setting with a nice full clean sound so this pedal give me a bit of “fur” on the sound when I need it.